15 Groceries Every Home Should Have Right Now

 Canned Veggies and Tomatoes

 No, vegetables are not their most nutritious when served in a can, but they last a long time and they can still be delicious.
-Canned tomatoes (and tomato sauce/paste) is a pivotal ingredient in many recipes, especially stews, chilis, and, of course, tomato sauces.
+Canned tomatoes (and tomato sauce/paste) are a pivotal ingredient in many recipes, especially stews, chilis, and, of course, tomato sauces.

 Onions and Root Vegetables